A Mortgage that Suits You

 All of this information works together to determine how much can you afford.
 Lenders will try to take a long-term view, not just looking at affordability today, but in the future.
 So, they try to predict if you’d still be able to pay the mortgage if interest rates went up or your personal circumstances changed.

 Which type of mortgage is right for me?

 Tracker with cap rate.
 This is the same as a tracker, but with the amount that the rate can go up capped at a certain maximum level.
-For example, it could be capped at 3.5%
+For example, the mortgage rate could be capped at 3.5%.

 Whether you choose a tracker, fixed, or variable rate mortgage, it comes down to just two repayment options; capital and interest or interest-only.